History of rail transport in Belgium: Private and nationalised ownership

-The SNCB-NMBS first introduced electrification on the 44 km Brussels-North to Antwerp-Central line in May 1935.
+Amid the Great Depression, the SNCB-NMBS first introduced electrification on the 44 km Brussels-North to Antwerp-Central line in May 1935.
 The system adopted was 3 kV DC.

 During the German occupation in World War II, the SNCB-NMBS was forced to participate in the deportation of Belgian Jews to camps in Eastern Europe as part of the Holocaust.

 Liberalisation

 In 2005, the NMBS/SNCB was split up into three parts, to facilitate future liberalisation of railway freight and passenger services in agreement with European regulations.
 Several freight operators have since received access permissions for the Belgian network.